 - 1/2 cup powdered sugar sifted if lumpy

 - 2/3 cup cocoa powder sifted if lumpy

 - 1 teaspoon espresso powder optional; will yield a more intensely chocolaty brownie

 - 2 large eggs

-- 1/2 cup whole wheat pastry flour or substitute all purpose flour
+- 1/4 cup whole wheat flour or additional all-purpose flour

 Join today and start saving your favorite recipes